arees88/ML_Azure_P2_Operationalizing_ML/README.md

 *TODO:* Write an overview to your project.

 This project uses **Microsoft Azure Machine Learning** to configure, deploy and consume a cloud-based machine learning production model.
-The project will also include the creation, publishing and consuming of a machine learmning pipeline.
+The project will also include the creation, publishing and consuming of a machine learning pipeline.

 Both the **Azure ML Studio** and the **Python SDK** are used in the project.